 A young girl is born (we will call her: Judy).
 Maybe she is a difficult child.
 Fussy eater, poor sleep patterns, lots of colds.
 She loves eating chicken and craves chocolate.
 Maybe she’s overweight….
 Just never seems to lose the “baby fat”.
 She has trouble with her periods from the onset of menstruation.
-They are irregular and painful and she suffers with lots of PMS.
+They are irregular and painful and she suffers from lots of PMS.
 Her doctor puts her on an oral contraceptive in order to suppress ovulation and this seems to quiet things down a bit.
 Eventually she comes off the pill in an effort to start a family.

 Judy’s periods take up to 6 months to resume and they are worse than they were before taking the pill.
 She has trouble conceiving now because the pill has depleted her zinc and B6 levels.
 She is now low in progesterone and suffers miscarriages.
-Eventually she gets pregnant but her copper accumulates and she develops postpartum depression.
+A little later she finally gets pregnant but her copper accumulates and she develops postpartum depression.
 (Her baby is also low on zinc and has excess copper.)
 She notices unusual weight gain and hair loss and fatigue (her thyroid is starting to not work well).

 She tries for another baby but this time she can’t get pregnant and has developed endometriosis.
-Her doctor’s answer to this is: more oral contraceptives!
-This time she gains more weight, starts to get more depressed, her skin changes and she has tons of health issues.
-She is told that she is suffering from an anxiety/panic disorder that is supposedly causing her depression and is put onto anti-depressants.
+Her doctor’s answer to this is more oral contraceptives!
+This time she gains more weight starts to get more depressed, her skin changes and she has tons of health issues.
+She is told that she is suffering from an anxiety/panic disorder that is supposedly causing her depression and is put on anti-depressants.
 But these don’t help, actually makes matters worse and she’s more tired than ever before.
 The doctor tells her that she’s iron deficient but can’t seem to raise her iron levels with supplementation.
 Then Judy is told she has an underactive thyroid and needs thyroid replacement.
 He starts her on synthetic thyroid hormones (Synthroid).
 Still… she has no real improvement in energy.

 After a few years of living in purgatory with ill health, she goes off the pill again and develops very heavy lengthy periods.
 She finds out that she now has fibroids and agrees to a hysterectomy.
 She’s only 42 years old.

-After that surgery the doctor’s tell her that her estrogen levels are low (no one checks her progesterone levels!)… Then the great punch line: “You don’t have a uterus so you don’t need progesterone!”
+After that surgery, the doctors tell her that her estrogen levels are low (no one checks her progesterone levels!)… Then the great punch line: “You don’t have a uterus so you don’t need progesterone!”

-Judy agrees to the estrogen only therapy.
+Judy agrees to the estrogen-only therapy.
 Despite complaining of breast tenderness and weight gain and hot flashes, she is told to continue.
-Eventually the painful lumps are brought to the attention of a doctor who decides to check it out.
+Eventually, the painful lumps are brought to the attention of a doctor who decides to check it out.
 He orders a mammogram, then a biopsy.
 The pathology shows breast cancer.
-She has a lumpectomy and finds that her tumor is Estrogen receptor positive.
+She has a lumpectomy and finds that her tumor is Estrogen receptor-positive.
 Now all of a sudden the doctors insist that she stop all the estrogen she was being given!